Phone / WhatsApp :+86 15868721920

 Quality AssuranceStrict protocols, traceability, and high-purity manufacturingHigh standards for hygienic processing and packaging

-Regulatory RequirementsASME-BPE standards for material, dimensions, and packaging3-A requires independent Third Party Verification inspection
+Regulatory RequirementsASME-BPE standards for material, dimensions, and packaging3-A programs may require independent Third Party Verification for Symbol authorization (see TPV manual)

 ApplicationBioprocessing, pharmaceuticals, contamination-free transferFood & Beverage hygienic processing